-The financial position and results of operations of the Company's Australian, Irish and German subsidiaries are measured using the foreign subsidiary's local currency.
+The functional currency of each of the Company's subsidiaries is its local currency, except for the wholly owned subsidiaries in Switzerland and Netherlands where the functional currency is the U.S. dollar.
 Revenues and expenses of the subsidiaries have been translated into U.S. dollars at average exchange rates prevailing during the respective periods.
 Assets and liabilities have been translated at the rates of exchange on the balance sheet date.
 The resulting translation gain and loss adjustments are recorded directly as a separate component of stockholders' equity.
-The financial position and results of operations of the Company's Swiss subsidiary are measured and reported in U.S. dollars and transactions are translated to U.S. dollars at the end of the period.